 - Using custom-made orthotics (shoe inserts) to correct your toe alignment and provide support

 - Gentle toe exercises to stretch and strengthen muscles

 - Padding, taping, or splinting

 If a hammertoe has become rigid, you may require minimally invasive outpatient surgery to properly realign your toe joint.
 Thankfully, you can usually prevent your hammertoe from reaching this stage by getting treatment early.

-To get treatment for hammertoe, call Family Foot and Ankle Center or schedule an appointment today using online booking.
+If you think you may have hammer toe, be sure to call Family Foot and Ankle Center or schedule an appointment online today.